RMNCLDYO/gemini-ai-toolkit/README.md

 > [!NOTE]
 > *The availability of specific models may be subject to change.
 Always refer to Google's official documentation for the most up-to-date information on model availability and capabilities.*

-*The `gemini-1.5-pro-exp-0801` model shows improved performance in multilingual tasks and general language understanding, though it may not outperform other models in specific areas like coding or complex mathematical reasoning.*

 ## 🔒 Error Handling and Safety

 The Gemini AI Toolkit now includes robust error handling to help you diagnose and resolve issues quickly.
 Here are some common error codes and their solutions: